mattespineli/slate/source/includes/_PaymentTransaction.md

 		</tr>
 		<tr>
 			<td>ric2<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>
 			<td>The issuer country of the credit card to which the chargeback amount is to be credited if it is different from the credit card where the chargeback was reported.
-The country code is the two letter abbreviation as defined in ISO-3166-1.</td>
+The country code is the two letter abbreviation as defined in <a href="https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2">ISO 3166-1 alpha-2</a>.</td>
 		</tr>
 		<tr>
 			<td>pcty2<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>